 With in vitro fertilisation

-Basic insurance includes cover designed to promote your chances of conceiving.
+Basic insurance does include benefits designed to promote your chances of conceiving.
 For example, three rounds of artificial insemination in the womb.
 However, if you don’t fall pregnant by this method, there are other medical options available today.
-The Planning a Family supplementary insurance plan eases the financial burden if you want to pursue these other options.
+The Planning a Family supplementary insurance plan eases the financial burden if such treatments are necessary.
+Please note: in the case of artificial insemination, benefits are only paid under the Planning a Family supplementary insurance plan if attempts to conceive naturally have been unsuccessful.

 How much you can save